Voting Rules for Accurate Democracy Legislative Systems. Set Policies Central Policies. Voting Voting Cycles.

 C > B > A

 Thus strategic voters can manipulate Condorcet's rule to end indecisively in a voting cycle.
-But they cannot manipulate it to elect their preferred option nor to eliminate the 1 which would be the Condorcet winner if they cast sincere ballots.
-That option is always one of those tied in the top voting cycle or "Smith Set".
+But they cannot manipulate it to elect their preferred option nor to eliminate the one which would be the Condorcet winner if they cast sincere ballots.
+That option is always one of those tied in the top voting cycle or “Smith Set” of candidates.

 Blake Cretney's web site is the place to learn Tideman's Ranked Pairs and Schulze's Beat Path completion rules.
 These elect the Condorcet winner when there is one and break voting cycles without creating much opportunity for manipulation.
-Another manipulation-resistant rule breaks voting cycles using Instant Runoff Voting (IRV), LOR1 is detailed next.
+Other manipulation-resistant rules break voting cycles using Instant Runoff Voting (IRV).
+The techncal name for these rules is “Condorcet-Hare Hybrids”.
+The LOR1 hybrid is explained next.
 Loring One-winner Rule